-The Design Report is an electronic document that describes the team's design from conceptual stage, through fabrication, testing and development.
-Design Reports should discuss the present design and clearly reference any design concepts taken from previous team(s)' design reports.

-All of the judges for this competition are from industry and they all realize the value in reusing previously acquired knowledge/ design.
+- The Design Report is an electronic document that describes the team's design from conceptual stage, through fabrication, testing and development.
+Design Reports should discuss the present design and clearly reference any design concepts taken from previous team(s)' design reports. - All of the judges for this competition are from industry and they all realize the value in reusing previously acquired knowledge/ design.
 Tractors do not have to be completely redesigned each year in order to be successful.
 However, it is important to detail why you carried on a particular design or concept.
 What were the advantages/disadvantages?
 What other options were investigated?
-What compromises were encountered by carrying on the design/concept?

-To reiterate - it is fully acceptable (and expected) for teams to use and build upon information and ideas, which were developed by other individuals (such as prior teams).
-HOWEVER, PROPER CREDIT MUST BE GIVEN TO THE TEAM OR INDIVIDUAL WHICH PRODUCED THE ORIGINAL CONCEPT, INFORMATION OR DESIGN.

-Example 1) If a team plans to reuse the transmission design from the previous year and would like to include development data in their report such as performance calculations, graphs, test data, and or drawings, which were produced by the previous year's team - this is acceptable - as long as the report gives credit to the previous team's work.
+What compromises were encountered by carrying on the design/concept? - To reiterate it is fully acceptable (and expected) for teams to use and build upon information and ideas, which were developed by other individuals (such as prior teams).
+HOWEVER, PROPER CREDIT MUST BE GIVEN TO THE TEAM OR INDIVIDUAL WHICH PRODUCED THE ORIGINAL CONCEPT, INFORMATION OR DESIGN. - Example 1) If a team plans to reuse the transmission design from the previous year and would like to include development data in their report such as performance calculations, graphs, test data, and or drawings, which were produced by the previous year's team this is acceptable as long as the report gives credit to the previous team's work.
 This should be done by means of a footnote under all graphs, spreadsheets, drawings, and the like.
-For reusing text/concepts - please either footnote the passage or give proper credit in the text for concepts, or ideas developed by previous teams.
-It is not acceptable to simply re-word text to create a "new" report.

-Example 2) A team submits a design report for a competition year, but does not complete a tractor or participate in any of the performance events for that year.
-The submitted report is considered a competition entry and is subject to all Proper Credit and Plagiarism standards outlined above and below.
+Directly reusing, or rewording text from a previous report shall not be acceptable, and considered plagiarism. - Example 2) A team submits a design report for a competition year, but does not complete a tractor or participate in any of the performance events for that year.
+The submitted report can be used for a following year so long as no scores or comments for the report are received by the team. - Example 3) A team uses pages or paragraphs of text directly from a previous report.
+This shall be considered plagiarizing, even if the copied text is cited.

-7.5 Plagiarizing
+7.4 Plagiarizing

 Each report, presentation and cost analysis will be reviewed and compared to prior teams' reports.
-If a report is deemed to be substantially equivalent in direct text or content by the initial censor, two additional staff members will review the report (at least one of which will have written design report judging experience).
+If a report is deemed to be substantially equivalent in text or content by the initial censor, two additional staff members will review the report (at least one of which will have written design report judging experience).
 If all three reviewers agree that the report is a direct or veiled attempt to pass off a prior team's work as original, the report will be given ZERO points.

 Please be certain that this action will only apply to serious offenses.
 If a team makes a clear and good faith effort to create an original document and gives credit to previous work - there is no concern.
-(NOTE: A photocopy of a previous year's report with a note in the appendix saying, "the majority of the information in this report was taken from the 20XX report" - will not be considered "good faith" and will be dealt with accordingly).
+(NOTE: Directly copying text or any pages from a previous year's report, even with citing - will not be considered "good faith" and will be dealt with accordingly).